Life Alert Medical Alert System Review, Cost and Pricing in 2026

 Life Alert’s main system comes with a base station and a wearable neck or wrist pendant.
 With the Complete plan, you get two add-on devices—their waterproof wall-mount buttons.
 We put one in our bathroom and one in our kitchen, the two locations where falls are most likely to happen.
 1

-You can use your pendant up to 1,000 feet away from the base station and install the wall-mount buttons anywhere within a 1,000-foot range from the base station.
-That’s up there with the best long-range medical alert systems in the industry, so no complaints there.
+The pendant works up to 600 feet from the base station, and the wall-mount buttons can be placed anywhere within that same range.
+That’s on par with the best long-range medical alert systems out there.

 Who It’s Best For: Seniors who do not want to wear their pendant 24/7 so they want an additional wall-mount help button they can use instead.